navythenerd/awesome-hammerspoon-framework/README.md

 ## General stucture

 The framework provides some default files which are needed to get the framework working.
-These main files are `init.lua` and `ahf.lua`.
-Through `etc/environment.lua`, `etc/keymap.lua`, `etc/libraries.lua` further settings are saved to, these are loaded at init time (see `init.lua`).
+These main files are `init.lua` and `ahf.lua` (Framework file).
+Through `etc/ahf.lua` the framework can be configured.

 ### init.lua

 This file is the main entry point of every Hammerspoon configuration.
-This file is used to load the `Core` and bootstrap all the specified extensions.
+This file is used to load and initialize the ahf framework.
 So it is not necessary to change this file.

 ### ahf.lua

 This is the main framework file which is managing and bootstrapping any further extensions/libraries.
 The `AHF` comes with some other pre-configured helper functions.

+### etc/ahf.lua

+This is the configuration file for the Framework.
+Hotkeys, environment vars can be specified here.
+You may also specify your modules which are going to be bootstrapped by the framework at init time.

 #### AHF Features